A Case for the Resurrection of Christ—Part 2

 Skeptic biblical scholars Michael Goulder and Gerd Lüdemann think that certain psychological conditions (i.e., hallucinations, delusions, visions, etc.) brought about the experiences of a risen Jesus in some or all of the disciples.[6]
 Goulder refers to hallucination experiences as “communal delusions”[7] while Lüdemann prefers to describe hallucinations as “nonveridical [i.e., not genuine] visions.”[8]

-A second factor is that hallucinations are private experiences that occur in the minds of individuals.
-They are not collective experiences but represent a “misattribution of private events.”[9]
-Thus, there is a limited possibility for individual hallucinations to be shared across persons.
-And, although it is possible that the “power of suggestion” plays a role in reports of a mass witnessing of an event, the diverse characteristics of the resurrection appearances (location, number of witnesses, physical and social environment, etc.) make it less likely that suggestion was a factor.
+Although it is possible that the “power of suggestion” plays a role in reports of a mass witnessing of an event, the diverse characteristics of the resurrection appearances (location, number of witnesses, physical and social environment, etc.) make it less likely that suggestion was a factor.
 In any case, there is little to suggest that the resurrection appearances were mass hallucinations.

+Third, it is understandable why some might believe that certain individuals cited in the New Testament suffered a hallucination.
+Peter, for example, must have felt guilty for denying Jesus and running away during his arrest and was most likely grief-stricken by the loss of his Master.
+He was a sincere believer and, therefore, had every reason to want the resurrection to be true.
+Indeed, Peter was perhaps the perfect candidate for a hallucination.
+According to one view, Peter purportedly hallucinated Jesus’s appearance and then communicated his experience with other disciples who then shared his hallucination.[10]
+Nevertheless, although hallucinations could have been at work in a small group of individual believers, it is unlikely that hallucinations accounted for all or even most of the resurrection appearances.
 Even if one accepts the idea that a “chain reaction” of hallucinations was started by Peter and spread like an infection to the other disciples, this does not explain Jesus’s appearances to James, Paul, and others who stood outside the chain.[11]
 Neither James, “the Lord’s brother” (see Gal.
 1:19), nor Paul was a follower of Jesus during his ministry.
 Therefore, there is no compelling reason to assume they were in the right frame of mind to experience a hallucination.
 Paul had no contact with Jesus during his lifetime and would have had no expectations regarding Jesus’s status after his death.
 Paul was antagonistic to all who promoted and practiced Christianity until his conversion experience, about two to three years after Jesus’s crucifixion (Acts 8:1–3; 9:2).
-James most likely did not believe in the work of his brother Jesus and stood opposed to him throughout his earthly ministry (Jn.
+James did not believe in the work of his brother Jesus and stood opposed to him throughout his earthly ministry (Jn.
 7:3–5).[12]
 Others, like Thomas, who doubted Jesus, wouldn’t have been a good candidate for hallucinations due to his observed tendency toward skepticism.

 Fourth, the hallucination hypothesis lacks a corpse.
 If the resurrection appearances were hallucinations, then the belief that Jesus physically appeared could have been easily dismissed by simply producing the corpse of Jesus.
 But a body was never produced.
-Moreover, even if some did have hallucinations of Jesus, producing a body would have disabused them of the notion that Jesus was still alive, and they likely would not have persisted in this belief.
+Moreover, even if some did have hallucinations of Jesus, producing a body most likely would (should?) have disabused them of the notion that Jesus was still alive, and they likely would not have persisted in this belief.

 Fifth, the hallucination hypothesis relies on attempts to diagnose hallucinations (or delusions or visions) in people “who are not only absent but who also lived in an ancient foreign culture.”
 According to Licona, such an exercise “involves a great deal of speculation and is a very difficult and chancy practice.”[13]
 On what basis could one hope to successfully diagnose first-century Palestinian Jews as hallucinatory?
 What would make such a diagnosis anything more than mere conjecture?